How to Install a Window

-- Use painter's tape to cover any cracks to prevent shards from falling during the removal process.
+- Use painter's tape to cover any cracks to prevent shards from falling out during the removal process.

 - Center the new window in the opening, supporting it with wood blocks and shims placed below the horizontal jambs.

-- Measure the diagonals of the window.
+- Measure the diagonals of the window before installing windows.

 - If they are equal, the window is square.
 If not, adjust the shims until the window is square.
-Always double-check that the window is level and square after you adjust the shims.
+Always double check that the window is level and square after you adjust the shims.

 - If the window has a brick mold, pre-drill holes in it and drive 16d nails through it and into the framing.